botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-command-examples.md

 {{< callout context="danger" title="Danger: Out of Date" icon="outline/alert-octagon" >}}

 Note: This page is no longer updated with the latest versions of codes/commands.
 If you plan to copy paste codes for your server, please see the [community-ran repository](https://yagpdb-cc.github.io) of custom commands, which is frequently updated with newly contributed commands.

 {{< /callout >}}

 This isn't the actual page about custom commands.
 A brief overview about custom commands can be found in the [Custom Commands documentation](/docs/custom-commands/commands).
 Please take notice, some of examples presented here are not up to date with current capabilities of YAGPDB.
 Please visit our [support server](/discord) for newer solutions.

 ### Controlled randomizer example

 YAGPDB has a built-in random response system for custom commands, but sometimes you may want to control the chances for certain responses to occur.
 You can do this by creating a singular response and creating a variable with randInt.
+Then use an if-else-if statement like this to print out your desired output.
+YAGPDB has a built-in random response system for custom commands, but sometimes you may want to control the chances for certain responses to occur.
+You can do this by creating a singular response and creating a variable with randInt.
 Then use an if-else-if statement like this to print out your desired output.&#x20;

 ```yag
 {{$var := randInt 100}}